openvinotoolkit/openvino/docs/dev/ci/github_actions/reusable_workflows.md

 You can find more information about reusing actions and workflows [here](https://github.com/marketplace?type=actions) and [here](https://docs.github.com/en/actions/using-workflows/reusing-workflows).

 The reusable workflows are referenced as `jobs` in several validation workflows.
-They function as [normal jobs](./overview.md#single-job-overview) with their own environment, runner and steps to execute.
+They are structured and behave like [normal jobs](./overview.md#single-job-overview) with their own environment, runner and steps to execute.

 This document describes the setup used in the OpenVINO GitHub Actions.